ioverho/emotion_datasets/README.md

 ### Notes

-1. Both CARER and Crowdflower will need to be edited to match the same dataset schema
+1. ~~Both CARER and Crowdflower will need to be edited to match the same dataset schema~~
 2. ~~Check for multilabel instaces in ElectoralTweets~~
-3. Some method for seeing samples from each dataset
+3. ~~Some method for seeing samples from each dataset~~
-4. Some script for quickly generating a `.bib` file from all the downloaded datasets
+4. ~~Some script for quickly generating a `.bib` file from all the downloaded datasets~~
+5. TalesEmotions needs to be altered to fit schema

 </details>